Go Back Go Back

 Also present at the launch was the Chief Director at the Ministry of Gender, Children, and Social Protection Dr. Afisa Zakariah who highlighted the initiatives being implemented by the Government of Ghana to protect children and tackle gender-related issues.

-Mr. Niyi Ojuolape, the UNFPA Representative, in closing the session expressed his gratitude to all the stakeholders for their engagement and participation.
+Mr. Niyi Ojuolape, the UNFPA Representative, in closing the session expressed his gratitude to all the stake holders for their engagement and participation.
 He called on them to move forward with their commitment to act for the betterment of health and well-being of women and girls in Ghana.